AjisGitHub/OpenShift/Interview Q&A/ReadME.md

 With Kubernetes, you’d need to set up Jenkins/ArgoCD for CI/CD, Harbor/Quay for registry, Prometheus/Grafana for monitoring, and secure it yourself.

 With OpenShift, all of this comes pre-integrated and supported by Red Hat, reducing time-to-production.

+## 4. what is the difference b/w namespaces and project? why did we need project when we had already namespaces?

+A Namespace in Kubernetes is a logical resource isolation boundary, whereas an OpenShift Project is a higher-level abstraction built on top of a namespace.
+Each project maps to a namespace but adds default security policies, RBAC roles, quotas, and network configurations, making it easier for teams to work securely and independently.
+We need Projects because while namespaces provide isolation, they lack automation, governance, and developer-friendly features — which OpenShift provides out-of-the-box for enterprise environments.

+**Example:**

+A Kubernetes namespace is like **an empty room** — you need to bring your own furniture, locks, and rules.

+An OpenShift project is like a **furnished office** — it already comes with access controls, quotas, and policies ready to use

 ### Conceptual Comparisons